Colonia Del Sacramento…Sucks? Why You Shouldn’t Go to Colonia

 What are your thoughts?
 Is Colonia worth going to?
 Feel free to leave a comment below and let us know!

-12 Responses to “Colonia Del Sacramento…Sucks?
+26 Comments on “Colonia Del Sacramento…Sucks?
 Why You Shouldn’t Go to Colonia”

-1. I’m argentinian and I’ve been to Colonia 3 times.
+I’m argentinian and I’ve been to Colonia 3 times.
 It’s true that there’s not much to do, but I think you are missing the point because this is a relax destination.
 Argentinians like Colonia mainly because it’s so much different than Buenos Aires and very close.
 Not crazy traffic, silence, quiet, calm, etc. Apart, it’s the best way to enjoy the river because you know Buenos Aires does not have a nice shore.
 It also gives us the idea of how Buenos Aires was in the time it was founded.

 Colonia is a nice place to walk and do nothing.
 Sometimes I’ve seen american tourists don’t like to do nothing much.
 When I went to places like Mexico, americans are the ones who buy all the tours and they seem that they need to spend money in order to feel they’ve done something or they enjoyed a place.
 Maybe I am different in that and I like quiet places.